Bio-protocol/TAD-and-loop-identification-workflows/README.md

 # Infers loops
 bash FitHiChIP_HiCPro.sh -C configfile_BiasCorrection_CoverageBias_chr21
 ```
-More parameter details of FitHiChIP can be find in https://ay-lab.github.io/FitHiChIP/
+More parameter details of FitHiChIP can be found in https://ay-lab.github.io/FitHiChIP/

 ## hichipper needs output file produced by HiC-Pro
 ## HiC-Pro needs download rawdata.
-The details can be find in hichipper/HiC-Pro/annotation/README and hichipper/HiC-Pro/Rawdata/README
+The details can be found in hichipper/HiC-Pro/annotation/README and hichipper/HiC-Pro/Rawdata/README

 ```
 #run HiC-Pro